 10. Create a soft look in a pink bedroom

-Is there anything more calming than a blush, whispering rose colour in a bedroom?
+Is there anything more calming than a blush, whispering rose color in a bedroom?
 Super soft and adorably chic, the piled up pinks in this bedroom make it look so inviting.
-Add in some grey tones and metallic accessories for a match made in Pinterest heaven.
+To make this bedroom paint idea really pop, add in some grey tones and metallic accessories for a match made in Pinterest heaven.

-11. Choose complementing colours for a subtle look
+11. Choose complementing colors for a subtle look

-We couldn't not include this beautiful bedding from The French Bedroom Company!
-Also note the subtle colour blocking in this bedroom – using two similar shades that have just enough of a contrast adds interest to a room without becoming the sole focus.
-For more colour blocking ideas check out our design feature.
+We couldn't not include this beautiful bedding from The French Bedroom Company (opens in new tab)!
+Also note the subtle color blocking ideas in this bedroom – using two similar shades that have just enough of a contrast adds interest to a room without becoming the sole focus.

 12. Pick out a pink wallpaper

 Clearly we just can't get enough of the pale pink/dark navy combo.
-Recreate this pink decorating idea by choosing a bold patterned wallpaper and painting your woodwork in a darker hue.
-In this traditional bedroom, Sandberg's Marie has been used alongside Farrow & Ball's Railings.
+Recreate this pink decorating idea by choosing a bold patterned bedroom wallpaper idea and painting your woodwork in a darker hue.
+In this traditional bedroom, Sandberg's Marie (opens in new tab) has been used alongside Farrow & Ball's Railings (opens in new tab).

 13. Add some texture with distressed walls